Skip to main content

 Outdoor Pavers

-With a history in building and value engineering, we can facilitate the requirement for large quantities of outdoor pavers in home remodeling and commercial projects.
-A supplier for hundreds of projects over the past 25 years, we can offer expertise in the selection and application of natural stone tiles and pavers.
+With a history in building and value engineering, we can facilitate the requirement for copious quantities of outdoor pavers in home remodeling and commercial projects.
+We have been a supplier for hundreds of projects over the past 25 years.
+We offer expertise in selecting and applying natural stone tiles and pavers.

 A Source for Outdoor Pavers, Countertops, and Tiles

-Our staff is available to discuss any size custom project.
-Engineers will be able to answer questions about order amounts, value engineer considerations, and suggested installation considerations.
+Our staff is available to discuss custom projects of any size.
+Our technical staff can answer questions about order amounts, value engineer considerations, and suggested installation considerations.
 We recommend grout, sealant, and preparation of surfaces, as well.

-Choose limestone, marble, or travertine outdoor pavers to complement other building materials, home decor, and even the surrounding environment.
-Discuss your other construction applications such as driveways, outdoor kitchens, and/or retaining walls with us for optimum design and value engineering.
+Choose limestone, marble, or travertine outdoor pavers to complement other building materials, home decor, and the surrounding environment.
+Discuss your other construction applications such as driveways, outdoor kitchens, and retaining walls for optimum design and value engineering.

 Natural Stone is a top choice

-Natural stone outdoor pavers are becoming a top choice in pool deck flooring for their quality look and easy care.
+Natural stone outdoor pavers are becoming a top choice in pool deck flooring due to their quality look and easy care.
 Limestone, marble, or travertine pavers give any pool area an upscale appearance that will last for decades.
-Consider matching pool coping, wall caps, and stair treads for further visual continuity.
-About 12 different surface finishes are available in our product portfolio to enhance the textural or aesthetics of the project.
+Consider matching pool coping, wall caps, and stair treads for visual continuity.
+Twelve different surface finishes are available in our product portfolio to enhance the textural or aesthetics of the project.

 Driveway Installation Best Products (and Technologies) for Lifetime Value